Sue: I like this story already. We’re outside and we’re on Earth. That’s just the way I like it.

 Sir George admires the new-look Tegan.

-Sue: He’s taking this game a bit too seriously.
-Can you imagine what he’d be like if he ever played World of Warcraft?
-He’d never leave the house.
+Sue: He’s taking this game a bit too seriously, if you ask me.
+Can you imagine what he’d be like if he ever saw World of Warcraft?
+He’d never leave the house!

 Turlough is locked up with Tegan’s grandfather.

-Sue: That’s a very nice doer-upper.
-In fact, the village is lovely.
-Apart from all the weirdos, of course.
+Sue: That’s a nice doer-upper.
+In fact, this whole village is lovely.
+Apart from all the weirdoes, of course.

 Sue: Here’s a much better idea: just don’t turn up at all!